 Day 4: Reykjavik & The Blue Lagoon

 The Blue Lagoon is now listed as one of the great spas of the world.
-Bathing in the milky, silky smooth and skin soothing waters surrounded by the lunar lava landscapes is so relaxing.
+Bathing in the milky, steamy and skin-soothing waters surrounded by the lunar lava landscapes makes a perfect cap on your winter adventure.
 Facilities include a shop, cafeteria, the Lava Restaurant and a bar offering an impressive cocktail menu.

 - Explore Reykjavík on you own